Advertisement

 Potassium

 And the list goes on.
-Tons of nutrients in our diets have different RDAs depending on your sex assigned at birth.
+Tons of nutrients in our diets have different RDAs depending on your sex.

 Zawahri Krasuna agrees that national recommendations are a good starting point for building a healthy diet.
 But they’re not necessarily hard-and-fast rules that are guaranteed to be best for everyone.